martinatjie/playground/README.md

 - murder mystery dinner game helper app
 - Music genre classifier
 - Music mood identifier & suggestions
+- music "mutator" that removes swear words from songs and replaces them with something else
 - mystery box prompt generator app with a prompt submitter which is very generic so it allows you to create any categories of prompts and clusters of prompts.
 It should look like a real mystery box, in other words have a really cool user interface.
 - Neighbourhood patrol app
 - OCR conversion